solstice333/Autom8-Documentation/README.md

 Inside [template name].pm in %commands initialization,

-- Suffixing a comment with '@i' causes that command's exit status prompt to be ignored if exit status is nonzero.
+- Suffixing a comment with '!i' causes that command's exit status prompt to be ignored if exit status is nonzero.
 In other words, 'yes' to continue is automatically chosen and the prompt doesn't block.
-The scope of this only applies to the command suffixed with '@i'.
+The scope of this only applies to the command suffixed with '!i'.

 For example,

-'nonzero exit@i' => 'fc'  # windows' version of linux' diff command
+'nonzero exit!i' => 'fc'  # windows' version of linux' diff command

 will normally prompt the user if he/she wants to continue with the script due to the nonzero exit status which by convention is a bad exit status.
-With the '@i' suffix, the script will automatically continue, and thus carrying the exit status forward to a possible conditional statement.
+With the '!i' suffix, the script will automatically continue, and thus carrying the exit status forward to a possible conditional statement.